English name: Keel-bellied Water Snake

 Scientific name: Bitia hydroides

-Little Wart Snake is heavy-bodied, has a distinctly different head shape, and skin that hangs loosely.
+Little Wart Snake is heavy-bodied with full bands more even in width and skin that hangs loosely.

-Habitat: This species is only found in coastal river mouths and nearby mudflats, though it may hunt in deeper waters.
-They are proficient burrowers and may spend most of their time in the mud.
+Habitat: This species is only found in coastal river mouths and nearby mudflats, though it is possible that they hunt in deeper waters.
+They are proficient burrowers and spend most of their time in the mud.

 Place in the ecosystem: Eats fish in the mudflats, especially mudskippers (gobies).
 May be eaten by larger snakes, monitors, crocodiles, large fish, or wading birds.

-Danger to humans: Though quite similar to a sea snake in appearance, this species is completely harmless to humans
+Danger to humans: This rear-fanged species is quite similar to a sea snake in appearance, but completely harmless to humans.

 Conservation status and threats: Less than 200 specimens of the Keel-bellied Water Snake have ever been found.
 However, those specimens were found over a wide range, and in at least one locality were extremely common (over 100 of the snakes found in a few months).
-It is currently believed that the Keel-bellied Water Snake is simply difficult to locate rather than rare, but the infrequent observations of the species make it impossible to determine its true abundance.
-Please contact this website if you have any sightings or photos of this species.
+It is believed that the Keel-bellied Water Snake is simply difficult to locate rather than rare, but the infrequent observations of the species make it impossible to determine its true abundance.

 Interesting facts: The Keel-bellied Water Snake has enlarged palentine teeth, an unusual characteristic shared by only one completely unrelated species of snake.
 The reason behind these enlarged teeth is unknown.